Ner0nWinTb/HytaleUpdater/README.md

 ### 🌟 New in v2.3
 * **💾 Smart Backup System:** Switch between **Stable** (Online) and **Pre-Release** (Offline) versions in seconds!
 The script creates a local mirror of your game files, so you never have to redownload the full game when swapping versions.
-* **☕ Auto Java-Fix (Server Patch):** Automatically downloads and applies a **modified `HytaleServer.jar`** for the Pre-Release build.
+* **☕ Auto Java-Fix (Local Server Patch):** Automatically downloads and applies a **modified `HytaleServer.jar`** for the Pre-Release build.
 This patched file bypasses authentication checks, allowing the local server to start correctly for Singleplayer.
 * **🛡️ Robust Error Handling:** Rewritten logic ensures the script won't crash on special characters in links or file paths.

 ### ⚡ Core Capabilities